skc1712/skumar1712.github.io/SS.md

 the fundamental solution of the heat equation.

-Let's now consider a PDE whose solution is rather an arc-length parameterised curve, $\gamma$
+Let's now consider a PDE whose solution is not a scalar but an evolving arc-length parameterised curve, $\gamma$ satisfying

 $$
 \gamma_t = \kappa \mathbf{n}